Unsynchronized Decentralized Q-Learning: Two Timescale Analysis By Persistence

 \

 When the remaining players follow a stationary policy, player $i$ can use Q-learning to estimate its action-values, which can then be used to estimate a 0-best-response policy.
-In the next section, we observe that the situation is more complicated when the remaining players employ learning algorithms that adapt to feedback and revise their action selection probabilities over time.
+In the following sections, we observe that the situation is more complicated when the remaining players employ learning algorithms that adapt to feedback and revise their action selection probabilities over time.